Al-rimi/Timetable-to-Calendar/README.md

 - On Linux, install Tk runtime (e.g., `sudo apt-get install python3-tk`) before running or building.
 - The Windows build uses the provided spec (`gui_win.spec`) and embeds the app icon.

+Security/AV notes (Windows):

+- If Microsoft Defender SmartScreen warns about an “unrecognized app”, that’s typical for unsigned, new binaries.
+Click “More info” → “Run anyway” if you trust the source.
+- Some AV engines falsely flag PyInstaller EXEs.
+This build disables UPX packing in `gui_win.spec` to reduce false positives and embeds a version resource (`version_file.txt`).
+- For distribution at scale, sign your EXE with an Authenticode certificate to minimize SmartScreen warnings.

 ## License & Disclaimer

 - MIT License — see [LICENSE](LICENSE).
   > Research prototype provided “as is.”
 Not affiliated with ZJNU.

 <!-- Download link references -->